There are so many different kinds of

 business expense.
 My students say things like they’ve learned more

 from me than from classrooms.
-A lot of people do like video tutorials
+A lot of people do like video

 training for their convenience and cost effectiveness.